unmtransinfo/CausalKnowledgeTrace/README.md

 ## Data Source

-CKT queries SemMedDB, a database containing subject-predicate-object triples (e.g., "Smoking CAUSES Lung Cancer") extracted from 33+ million PubMed abstracts using the SemRep natural language processing system.
+CKT queries SemMedDB, a database containing subject-predicate-object triples (e.g., "Smoking CAUSES Lung Cancer") extracted from 37+ million PubMed titles and abstracts using the SemRep natural language processing system.
 Each relationship is linked to its supporting literature, allowing users to trace claims back to primary evidence.

 ## System Architecture